pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 * `edit_plugins`
 * `edit_themes`

-## Paid Plugins or Licenses
+## Paid Plugins, Modules or Themes with Licenses

 In general, licensed or paid plugins, modules or themes are allowed for use in Pantheon.
-For their use, consider platform constrants or conflicts that will arise due to the nature of the platform.
-Licensing issues are for Customers to Resolve, as per the terms of their plugin or themes.
+Licensing issues are for Customers to Resolve, as per the terms of their plugin, module or themes.
+You can also get direct support from their providers or developers.

-Paid tools or licenses usually get direct support from developers.
-It is also used to get updates directly online.
-Most of the time, you update your code in DEV, and just commit the changes to TEST and LIVE.
+Licenses are also used to get updates directly online.
+You can assign your keys in the DEV environment to get the changes as it is writable.

 ### One Domain Registration